FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 # Generate Java interface files for smart contracts

-In the console 'console' and 'java-sdk-demo "provides tools that can be generated from the 'solidity' contract to call the 'java' tool class of the contract.。In this example, use "console" to generate the Solidity contract to call the contract 'java' tool class as an example.。
+Tools are provided in the console and java-sdk-demo.
+You can call the java tool class of the 'solidity' contract。In this example, use "console" to generate the Solidity contract to call the contract 'java' tool class as an example。

-> Experience webankblockchain-liquid (hereinafter referred to as WBC-Liquid), please refer to subsection 5。
+> To experience the webankblockchain-liquid (WBC-Liquid), please refer to Section 5。
 >
-> Using "java-sdk-For an example of demo "see section 7。
+> For an example of using "java-sdk-demo," see Section 7。

 ## 1. Download Console